Letter on Failure to Communicate with Customers

 How to write?

-An employer has to communicate the problem with the worker in such a way that the worker understands that the problem was there and it should not be repeated.
+An employer has to communicate the problem with the worker so that the worker understands that the problem is there and should not be repeated.
 This purpose can be achieved if the employer knows how to write this letter.
 Read the guide below:

 Don’t express your anger:

-Most employers express their anger when they see that the employee has not met the expectations.
+Most employers express anger when they see the employee has not met their expectations.
 This is not recommended.
-The manager should never write a letter to his employee when he is angry.
-This may lead to very serious consequences.
+The manager should never write a letter to his employee when he is angry, as this may lead to very serious consequences.

 Address the problem:

 It is another critical factor that many people ignore.
-They don’t address the problem effectively and due to which the employee never comes to know what exactly the problem was.
-When you address the problem, make sure that what you are going to criticize.
-If it is the behavior of the employee, let him know about it.
-If you want to reprimand the performance, then you will be required to write more comprehensively by adding the date on which the performance was bad and some other details.
+They don’t address the problem effectively, so the employee never comes to know what exactly the problem is.
+When you address the issue, make sure that what you will criticize.
+If it is the employee’s behavior, let him know about it.
+If you want to reprimand the performance, you must write more comprehensively by adding the date on which the performance was terrible and other details.

 Discuss the policy of the company:

 Writing about the policy is not mandatory.
-However, if you feel like reminding the employee, you can mention it in the letter.
-Discuss what the employee was supposed to do when he was asked to communicate with customers and clients and what the policy of the company says to deal with the employee who does not communicate well.
+However, you can mention it in the letter if you feel like reminding the employee.
+Discuss what the employee should do when asked to communicate with customers and clients and what the company’s policy says to deal with an employee who does not speak well.

 This will let the employee know the seriousness of the matter.
-Mentioning the policy also supports you as it is proof that you are not criticizing the employee because you have some sort of personal grudge against him.
+Mentioning the policy also supports you as it proves you are not criticizing the employee because you have some personal grudge against him.

 Set expectations for improvement:

-In the end, tell the employee that you are expecting him to improve his performance and you hope that he will never fail to communicate again in the future.
+In the end, tell the employee that you expect him to improve his performance and hope that he will never fail to communicate again.

 Discuss consequences for repeating the mistake:

 Discuss what can happen if the employee does not take his actions seriously and repeat the same mistake.
-Warn the employee in a professional way.
+Professionally warn the employee.

 The example letter given below will be helpful for you.